mtyaka/stalker/README.md

 Running the tests
 -----------------

-If you wish to hack on Stalker, install these extra gems:
+If you wish to hack on Stalker, install the dependencies:

-    $ gem install contest mocha
+    $ bundle install

 Make sure you have a beanstalkd running, then run the tests: